fgutep/TinyTelemetry/README.md

 16. Connect the arduino by USB to your PC, and select whatever there is on >Tools > Port > Com(#).
 17. Flash the code to the arduino using the arrow logo next to the check mark (compile).
 18. Done, it should work now.
-19. IF YOU USED A DIFERENT OLED, you'll need to change the pixer ratio on `#define SCREEN_WIDTH` `#define SCREEN_HEIGHT`, and on the display code, where commented as (x,y).
+19. IF YOU USED A DIFFERENT OLED, you'll need to change the pixer ratio on `#define SCREEN_WIDTH` `#define SCREEN_HEIGHT`, and on the display code, where commented as (x,y).
 Until it looks good.
-20. Should be done, enjoy your TynyTelemetry :D.
+20. Should be done, enjoy your TinyTelemetry :D.